AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms/type-merging.md

 # `typeMerging` transform

-[Type Merging] allows you to combine multiple sources by merging a type from each source.
+Type Merging allows you to combine multiple sources by merging a type from each source.
 For example, you could combine responses from two different APIs on a single field, provided you [rename] the fields you want to stitch to the same name.
 For more information, see this [example].
-Type Merge transforms allow you to combine multiple sources by merging a type from each source, by using the [Type Merging](https://graphql-tools.com/docs/stitch-type-merging) approach of Schema Stitching.

 For example, you could combine responses from two different APIs on a single field, provided you rename the fields you want to stitch to the same name.